 Online discount bed and mattress retailer Bed SoS (opens in new tab) has teamed up with therapist and author of Sleep Ninja, Karl Rollison, to reveal which foods and drinks affect our sleep quality and health at Christmas.

-- Brussels sprouts and cabbage: Though vegetables are assumed good for all aspects of health, some are high in insoluble fibre.
+- Brussels sprouts and cabbage: Though vegetables are assumed good for all aspects of health, some are high in insoluble fiber.
 Karl says: “Festive vegetables such as sprouts, cauliflower and cabbage are known as cruciferous vegetables and are really hard to digest!
 As they get broken down very slowly, they will start to bloat the stomach which can impact your sleep.”

 - Sugary foods: Sweet treats like Christmas pudding, mince pies and tins of chocolates are often indulged in during celebrations.
 However, Karl advises watching sugar if you have trouble sleeping.
-He said: "Refined carbs, such as sugar, affect the production of the mood stabiliser serotonin, which is manufactured and stored in the digestive tract."
+He said: "Refined carbs, such as sugar, affect the production of the mood stabilizer serotonin, which is manufactured and stored in the digestive tract."
 That's why binging on sugar can lead to stress and anxiety.
-He added: "We need serotonin to convert into the sleep hormone, melatonin, in order to sync with out sleep/wake cycle.
+He added: "We need serotonin to convert into the sleep hormone, melatonin, in order to sync without sleep/wake cycle.
 So not only do we feel low after a sugar fix, but we can't sleep either!'

-- Festive fizz: Prosecco, Champagne and sparking wine are often the go-to drinks over Christmas, which means consuming lots of carbon dioxide and can lead to bloating, heartburn and discomfort during the night.
-Karl said: "Alcohol can increase the time spent in deep sleep cycle and reduce the time spent in the restorative Rapid Eye Movement (REM) stage of sleep" - meaning it's great at making you fall asleep but results in poor quality kip.
+- Festive fizz: Prosecco, Champagne and sparkling wine are often the go-to drinks over Christmas, which means consuming lots of carbon dioxide and can lead to bloating, heartburn and discomfort during the night.
+Karl said: "Alcohol can increase the time spent in the deep sleep cycle and reduce the time spent in the restorative Rapid Eye Movement (REM) stage of sleep" - meaning it's great at making you fall asleep but results in poor quality kip.

 - Irish cream liquors: These traditional nightcaps couldn't be further from the assumption of making you sleep.
 Karl warned: "Baileys is full of saturated fat and has one of the highest sugar contents of any alcoholic beverage."
-As a result you will get a lighter, less restorative and poorer quality sleep.
+As a result, you will get a lighter, less restorative and poorer quality sleep.

-Danny Richmond, managing director at Bed SoS, said: “We love indulging in sweet treats and hearty meals with family at Christmas, but we also want to keep this festive season as stress and anxiety-free as possible.
+Danny Richmond, managing director at Bed SOS, said: “We love indulging in sweet treats and hearty meals with family at Christmas, but we also want to keep this festive season as stress and anxiety-free as possible.

-“This means getting enough high-quality sleep, so it’s great to know which foods and drinks help with that, and which hinder!”
+“This means getting enough high-quality sleep, so it’s great to know which foods and drinks help with that and which hinder!”

 - Carrots and dark leafy vegetables: “Broccoli and carrots are great to eat for Christmas dinner as they are high in magnesium, which is one of the best minerals for relaxing the nervous system and aiding sleep.” said Karl.
 Carrots are also full of alpha-carotene which is associated with better sleep.
-Pack lots of dark leafy vegetables into your diet during the holidays, as kale and spinach contain sleep promoting nutrients calcium and potassium.
+Pack lots of dark leafy vegetables into your diet during the holidays, as kale and spinach contain sleep-promoting nutrients calcium and potassium.

-- Spirits: Whilst some alcohol can keep you awake, wise choices can help over the holidays.
-Clear spirits like vodka and gin contain less congeners, which contribute to hangovers.10 Stick to these tipples in the evening and you will see the benefits in the morning, resulting in you feeling less tired and groggy.
+- Spirits: While some alcohol can keep you awake, wise choices can help over the holidays.
+Clear spirits like vodka and gin contain less congeners, which contribute to hangovers.
+Stick to these tipples in the evening and you will see the benefits in the morning, resulting in you feeling less tired and groggy.
 Karl suggested: “Choose dark distilled drinks such as brandy, rum and whisky as a nightcap, as there is some research to show that these are better at enhancing relaxation and aiding sleep.”